-- The text of the thesis should be formatted according to the requirements of the university; make sure each page as well as each table and figure is numbered.
+- The text of the thesis should be formatted according to the requirements of the university; make sure that each page, as well as each table and figure, is numbered.

 - Check if the Reference list includes all sources mentioned in the text and is consistent in style through the work.

 - All tables and figures should have headings and be referred to in the main text.
 Also, if they were taken from other sources, these sources should be mentioned below the tables and figures, as well as in the reference list.

 - Make sure that your Appendices contain all relevant elements such as questionnaire forms, informed consent forms, additional figures, and interview transcirpts.